Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Colliders.md

 ## Authoring

 Custom authoring components for all Psyshock colliders are still a work-in-progress.
-Use the following components for each collider type:
+Use the following components for each collider type and ensure the component is enabled:

 ### Sphere Collider